-“Is There Arsenic in Your Drinking Water?” was the subject of an MDI Biological Laboratory Science Café held on July 8.
-The successful program was attended by 82 people, including four representatives of the Environmental Health Strategy Center in Portland, ME.
-Presentations were delivered by Jane E. Disney, senior staff scientist and director of education at MDIBL, and Bruce Stanton, a professor of microbiology and immunology at Dartmouth’s Geisel School of Medicine and the former director and current project leader of the Dartmouth Toxic Metals Superfund Research Program and a visiting scientist at MDIBL.
+“Is There Arsenic in Your Drinking Water?” will be the subject of an MDI Biological Laboratory Science Café on Monday, July 8, at 5 p.m. at the MDI.
+The presentation will be delivered by Jane E. Disney, senior staff scientist and director of education at MDIBL, and Bruce Stanton, a professor of microbiology and immunology at Dartmouth’s Geisel School of Medicine.
+Dr. Stanton is also the former director and a current project leader of the Dartmouth Toxic Metals Superfund Research Program and a visiting scientist at MDIBL.

 The July 6-11 MDI Biological Laboratory Applied Bioinformatics Course, co-directed by Dartmouth SRP researcher Bruce Stanton, was attended by 31 students from more than 15 institutions, including Dartmouth.
 The course provided intensive hands-on experience in bioinformatics, with a focus on gene expression analysis with RNA sequencing.
 Highlights included consultation clinics to help students incorporate bioinformatics into their own research and data, group exercises to practice skills, and a lobster bake.
 Dartmouth SRP Trainee Cecilia Gutierrez Perez was a TA in the course.
 As a TA, she “…was able to assist faculty with students and expand my Bioinformatic expertise.
 Having taken the course last year, helping this year was instrumental in my development as a scientist.
 I was able to refresh the skills previously learned and to learn by teaching others.”